 Requirements

 The following are functional requirements for the security dashboard.
 Users shall be able to create, select and view all current modules as well as add new ones when needed.
 The system will also be responsible for notifying the user of any new security alerts that were updated.
 The system shall also have multiple filtering options to allow a user to narrow down data.
-The date is one of the filtering options which allows the user to search for security data in incrementing or decrementing date order as well as the ability to type in a range or single date.
+The date is one of the filtering options which allows the user to search for security data in incrementing or decrementing date order as well as the ability to filter by a range of dates or single date.
 Another filtering option is module name which will allow the user to type in the specific name of the module needed.
 Lastly a sorting filter shall be provided so the user is able to search for modules in alphabetical order.

 Functional Requirements